Modesto, California: Economy

 Modesto has a large agricultural industry which is based on the fertile farmland surrounding the city.
 Modesto is home to the largest winery in the world: E & J Gallo Winery.
 The Gallo Glass Company, a company of Gallo Winery, is the largest wine bottle manufacturing company in the world.
 Gallo provides about 3,500 jobs to Modesto residents and 2,500 jobs in other parts of the state, country, and world (meaning that most of its employment base is in Modesto).
 In 2023, Gallo laid off 355 of its California workers.
 Other major privately owned companies based in Modesto include Crystal Creamery, Royal Robbins, international award winner Fiscalini Cheese, Sciabica Olive Oil, Save Mart, Acme Construction, Aderholt Specialty, and 5.11 Tactical (formerly a part of Royal Robbins, a United States brand of clothing consisting of uniforms and tactical equipment for military).
-A cannery downtown produces food which is usually shipped to Sacramento and Fresno for transfer to rail or ship.
+A food cannery downtown was a major employer but it closed in 2026.
 Ceres has a few cereal and snack factories in the area.
 There are several small steelworking companies in Modesto.
 In mid-2008, a number of road projects were underway, with roads being constructed, repaved or repaired, at an estimated total cost of nearly $120 million.